hitesh-anand/hitesh-anand/README.md

 # Hi there, I'm Hitesh Anand 👋

-## I'm a student, a son, a brother, a friend, a citizen!!
+## I'm a student, a son, a brother, a friend!!

 - 🔭 I'm a computer science undergrad at IIT Kanpur
 - 🌱 I like to learn new things related to any domain